CardinPatson/amazon-clone/README.md

-Let's build the amzon clone 🚀🚀
+Let's build the amazon clone 🚀🚀

+There is the link https://clone-3467b.web.app !!! enjoy